You can configure the concurrency capability of each function.

-Account-Level concurrency quota |- Function-Level reserved concurrency quota
+Account-level concurrency quota |- Function-level reserved quota

 Each account has a total concurrency quota limit at the region level.
 The default value is 128,000 MB or 64,000 MB.
-For more information, please see Quota Limits.
+For more information, see Quota Limits.
 The concurrency quotas between regions are independent of each other and don't affect each other.

-Setting the function reserved quota will occupy the concurrency quota at the region level.
-If the unoccupied quota at the region level (region-level quota - maximum dedicated quotas allocated to other functions - 12,800 MB) is insufficient, it cannot be set.
+The function reserved quota counts toward the regional concurrency quota.
+It can not be set if the regional unoccupied quota (= regional quota - reserved quotas allocated to other functions - 12,800 MB) is insufficient.